DataDog/documentation/content/en/agent/basic_agent_usage/windows.md

 ### Install with the GUI

 <div class="alert alert-info">The default installation location for the Agent is <code>%ProgramFiles%\Datadog\Datadog Agent</code>.
-If you opt to use a custom installation location, ensure that you specify a <code>Datadog</code> subdirectory to house the Datadog files.</div>
+If you opt to use a custom installation location, ensure that you specify a <code>Datadog</code> subdirectory for the Datadog files.</div>

 1. Download the [Datadog Agent installer][4] to install the latest version of the Agent.
 2. Run the installer by opening `datadog-agent-7-latest.amd64.msi`.
 When prompted, enter your Administrator credentials.